WeST-17/WeST-17/README.md

 I'm a `Software Developer` in training who is dedicated about building community through tech.
 <br>
-Currently working with Python, React/Next.JS, and more!
+Currently working with Python, React/Next.JS, TypeScript, and more!
 <br><br>

 ## Current Project Highlight